tylerneylon/math/permutations/part1/perms1.md

 \boxedend </div>

+I'll provide two proofs because they each shed their own light on why this is true.

 **Proof 1** $\quad$
 Given permutation $\pi$,
 I'll write $\order_\pi(i)=k$ to mean that $\pi^k(i)=i$, and there is no $\ell < k : \pi^\ell(i)=i$.
-To prove the observations, it's sufficient to show that there is a 1-1 and onto mapping $f:[n]\to[n]$ such that
+To prove the observation, it's sufficient to show that there is a 1-1 and onto mapping $f:[n]\to[n]$ such that
 $\order_{\sigma\tau}(i)=k \Leftrightarrow \order_{\tau\sigma}(f(i))=k$.